MarioJim/memory_admin_simulator/README.md

 It resets the simulator (empties both memories and resets time) and prints the following statistics:

-- Turnaround time (per process and average)
+- Turnaround time per process
-- Page faults per process
+- Average turnaround time
 - Number of swap-ins and swap-outs

 ### E